tristandunn/cucumber-websocket-example/README.markdown

 An example of using Cucumber to test WebSocket interactions between two users.

-## Running

-    bundle
-    rake

 ## Notes

+* If you're using [Pusher](http://pusher.com), check out [pusher-fake-example](https://github.com/tristandunn/pusher-fake-example) with utilizes [pusher-fake](https://github.com/tristandunn/pusher-fake) to avoid hitting the service.
-* The example uses [capybara-webkit](https://github.com/thoughtbot/capybara-webkit) instead of Selenium by default.
-If you wish to use a different driver, edit or remove `features/support/capybara.rb`.
+* The [capybara-webkit](https://github.com/thoughtbot/capybara-webkit) driver is used instead of Selenium.
+If you'd like a different driver, edit `features/support/capybara.rb`.

 ## Credits